 The resolutions that come out of these meetings become radio regulations and, once signed by states, have the status of international treaties.

 We work closely with ICAO through Frequency Spectrum Management Panel in developing joint aviation positions in preparation for these ITU conferences.
-We encourage our member airlines, States and air navigation service providers to support ICAO aviation position for WRC-2019
+We encourage our member airlines, States and Air Navigation Service Providers to support the ICAO aviation position for WRC-2023 once finalized.